Choosing between Coresignal and Crustdata for your B2B data needs comes down to five questions:

 Crustdata requires a demo for custom pricing based on usage.

-ZoomInfo uses custom-quoted seat-and-credit pricing with no published prices, though it offers a permanent free tier (ZoomInfo Lite with 10 monthly export credits) and a 7-day free trial.
-All three use credit-based systems where different operations consume different credit amounts.
+ZoomInfo is free to start with consumption credits based on usage.
+A permanent free tier (ZoomInfo Lite with 10 monthly export credits) is available, and paid tiers scale with capability.
+All three platforms use credit-based systems where different operations consume different credit amounts.

 Which platform is best for sales teams running outbound campaigns?